-This is why I have a problem with people portraying entrepreneurship as a lifestyle…it’s not.
+This is why I have a problem with people portraying freelancing as a lifestyle…it’s not.
 It’s a mindset.
 Developing yourself as someone who charges for their work and pushes to be worth and get paid more is a fundamental skill…one that you can 100% develop as well as anybody else.

 Want to connect with other people developing that skill?
 It might be time to check out the BlackFreelance Academy.